vercel/modelfusion/docs/blog/2023-09-03-pdf-chat-nodejs.md

 });
 ```

-The function `upsertTextChunks` performs the following:
+The function `upsertIntoVectorIndex` performs the following:

 - It uses the `embeddingModel` to convert the text of each text chunk into a vector.
 - It then inserts this vector into `vectorIndex`, along with the metadata (page number and text).